Golden State Seal Merit Diploma FAQsFrequently asked questions for the Golden State Seal Merit Diploma.

 What will eligible students receive?

-For each eligible senior, school districts and charter schools will receive two GSSMD seals: (1) a gold, embossed seal to be affixed to the student’s high school diploma; and (2) a black-and-white seal to be affixed to the student’s transcript (EC section 51453[b]).
+For each eligible senior, school districts and charter schools will receive two GSSMD insignias: (1) a gold, embossed seal to be affixed to the student’s high school diploma; and (2) a black-and-white seal to be affixed to the student’s transcript (EC section 51453[b]).

 Do students apply for the GSSMD?